KennyPeanuts/sediment_priming/lab_notebook/metadata/final_AFDM_metadata.md

 * Bottle = the identifying number of the experimental bottle

-* postion = the position of the leaves in the bottle
+* Postion = the position of the leaves in the bottle
-  * top = on the shelf above the sediments
+  * Top = on the shelf above the sediments
-  * sed = resting on the sediment surface
+  * Sed = resting on the sediment surface

+* LeafNum = the number of leaf discs in the crucible

-*CrucNum = the number that was labeled on the crucible prior to the experiment
+* CrucNum = the number that was labeled on the crucible prior to the experiment

-*CrucMass = the weight of the crucible (g)
+* CrucMass = the weight of the crucible (g)

-*CrucLeafDM = the weight of the crucible and leaf dry mass (g)
+* CrucLeafDM = the weight of the crucible and leaf dry mass (g)

-*CrucAM = the weight of the crucible and ash mass (g)
+* CrucAM = the weight of the crucible and ash mass (g)

 # Calculated Variables